Ichirō Kiyose

 Ichirō Kiyose (清瀬 一郎, Kiyose Ichirō) was a Japanese lawyer and politician who rose to serve as Minister of Education and later Speaker of the House of Representatives in the National Diet.
 As a lawyer, he rose to fame in Japan as one of the defense attorneys for the perpetrators of the May 15 Incident in 1932, and then later became famous internationally when he defended former prime minister Hideki Tōjō during the Tokyo War Crimes Trials after World War II.
 In 1960, as Speaker of the House of Representatives, he presided over the ramming through the Diet of the U.S.-Japan Security Treaty that cemented in place the U.S.-Japan alliance and allows the United States to maintain military bases on Japanese soil.

-Early life
+Early life and education

-Kiyose was born in Yumesaki village, Shikama District, Hyōgo (present-day Himeiji city) on July 5, 1884.
+Kiyose was born in Yumesaki Village, Shikama District, Hyōgo (present-day Himeiji city) on July 5, 1884.
 After graduating from Kyoto Imperial University with a degree in law, he became a lawyer who specialized in tenancy disputes and patent law.